kevinf11/Project0-CS50-s-Web-Programming-with-Python-and-JavaScript/README.md

+# Project0
-# Project0-developed by following CS50-s-Web-Programming-with-Python-and-JavaScript on edx.org
+Developed by following CS50-s-Web-Programming-with-Python-and-JavaScript on edx.org.
+This website is about my chess preferences.